 Darla is a member of Standard Schnauzer Club of America and Potomic Valley Standard Schnauzer Club.

-Darla has been a member of Good Dog for over 3 years
+Darla has been a member of Good Dog for almost 4 years

 Darla was screened for responsible practices and has been a member since 2022.